Are You Looking For Active Stock? Intec Pharma Ltd. (NTEC)

-Intec Pharma Ltd. (NTEC) exchanged 334463 shares on hands in most recent trading session and observed an average volume with 537.26K shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-NTEC disclosed a change of 2.13% and its listed share value at $0.48 in the recent trade transaction.
+Intec Pharma Ltd. (NTEC) exchanged 934205 shares on hands in most recent trading session and observed an average volume with 466.24K shares.
+The stock acknowledged active focus on shares on Tuesday.
+NTEC disclosed a change of 4.19% and its listed share value at $0.5 on 31/12/2019.
 This company belong to Israel Country and part of Healthcare sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 9.07% over last week and shows 11.47% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at -.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.05.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -5.15% and trading from 50 days moving average with -14.26%.
+The stock price is performing along declining drift from its 200 days moving average with -81.74%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: